-Some of the most prominent advantages of a healthy testosterone levels include:
+Some of the most prominent advantages of healthy testosterone levels include:

 - Burning fat.
-Higher testosterone levels have been associated with more muscle to fat ratio, which means a decent night’s rest is vital to effectively managing weight..
+Higher testosterone levels have been associated with a more muscle-to-fat ratio, which means a decent night’s rest is vital to effectively manage weight.

 - Injury prevention.
 Players who experienced a drop in testosterone levels showed high injury incidence.

 - Brain health.
 As well as benefiting your body, testosterone is also vital for brain health.
 A study found that increased testosterone levels had a positive effect on the brain’s ability to respond to external threats.

 The National Institutes of Health includes the following as potential side effects of low testosterone: